There are few choices in life as significant and monumental as your decision to join the military.

 Consequently, you’ll need to train harder and spend time preparing for PFTs compared to younger recruits.

-It’s not impossible to meet military physical fitness standards in your 30s, just make sure you are prepared to put in a little extra effort.
+Just make sure you are prepared to put in a little extra time.

 Additionally, older adults need to consider what they are leaving behind if they enlist.